 SellersSummit.com – The ultimate ecommerce learning conference!
 Unlike other events that focus on inspirational stories and high level BS, the Sellers Summit is a curriculum based conference where you will leave with practical and actionable strategies specifically for an ecommerce business.
 Click here and get your ticket now before it sells out.

-But before we begin I want to thank klaviyo for sponsoring this episode klaviyo helps Brands build relationships across any distance delivering email marketing moments.
+But before we begin I want to thank Klaviyo for sponsoring this episode Klaviyo helps Brands build relationships across any distance delivering email marketing moments.
 Your customers will appreciate Ember and share in good times and bad and since it is all driven by real-time e-commerce data, you can make sure every interaction feels more personal now when you have a 360 degree view of the customer the growth possibilities are endless.
 So visit clay veoh.com my wife to try for free.
-Once again, that’s KLA VI y OU.com my wife now on to the show
+Once again, that’s KLAVIYO.com/mywife.
+Now on to the show.

 Intro: Welcome to the My Wife Quit Her Job Podcast.
 We will teach you how to create a business that suits your lifestyle so can spend more time with your family focus on doing the things that you love.
 Here’s your host Steve Chou.